-Amid the 2020 global pandemic, many industries faced economic hardships — and the jewellery industry was no exception.
+Amid the pandemic, many industries faced economic hardships—and the jewellery industry was no exception.
 With people around the world spending most of their time at home, the demand for jewellery was down, and the latest jewellery industry statistics reflect this.

 In this comprehensive overview, we’ll see exactly how severe an effect the pandemic had on the industry.
 We’ll also examine how the UK market held up.
 Finally, we’ll discuss the most recent industry trends and find out what experts say about the jewellery sector’s imminent future.